top of page

 HOPE Heals, 1947-1979

-The Little Sisters of the Assumption arrived in Dorchester and provided health home health and social work services in neighborhood residents' homes and assisted families who were experiencing a crisis.
+The Little Sisters of the Assumption arrive in Dorchester providing home health and social work services in neighborhood residents' homes and assisting families who were experiencing a crisis.

 HOPE Welcomes, 1980–1989